Combing operations on to flush out Maoists:Telangana DGP | Headlines

 He carries a reward of Rs 25 lakh on his head announced by the state government.
 His wife is also a Maoist, police said.

 The group had entered Telangana from bordering Maharashtra and had been moving around in the forest areas for the past two months.
-PTI VVK BN WELCOME BN WELCOME.
+PTI VVK BN APR RAVINDRANATH APR RAVINDRANATH.

 ALSO READ